6 Days Family Holiday in Belgium

 After the visit to the castle, it was time to explore the city and stop by a local restaurant to enjoy some food by the canal.

 The official website for visiting and booking tickets for Gravansteen Castle is:

 After lunch, we visited the Butchers Hall

-The Butchers hall is a promotional center for East Flemish regional products.
+The Butchers Hall is a promotional centre for East Flemish regional products.
 In medieval times, it was a covered place where meat was sold.
 It is a perfect place to try local products like beer, ham, cheese, mustard, and desserts.

 We tried some foods here and then headed to a show called the ‘ Lights on Van Eyck,’ which was put up at St Nicholas’ Church.

 Lights on Van Eyck is a show with a unique blend of multimedia art, music, and projections that showcases the works of Jan van Eyck, a painter active in Bruges and one of the early innovators of Early Netherlandish painting.
 The show is put up at St Nicholas’ Church in the city centre.

 After this visit, we explored the city, bought souvenirs, and checked out local shops.

 The official website of ‘Lights in Van Eyck’ is: